dottxt-ai/outlines/README.md

 # (8-2)
 ```

 This was a very simple grammar, and you can use `outlines.generate.cfg` to generate syntactically valid Python, SQL, and much more than this.
 Any kind of structured text, really.
-All you have to do is search for "X EBNF grammar" on the web, and take a look at the [Outlines Grammars repository](https://github.com/outlines-dev/grammars).
+All you have to do is search for "X EBNF grammar" on the web, and take a look at the [Outlines `grammars` module](https://github.com/outlines-dev/outlines/tree/main/outlines/grammars).

 ### Open functions